python-cffi/cffi/doc/source/index.rst

   functions directly (the way ctypes_ works) and level of the API (Application Programming Interface) using compiler to validate and link C language constructs.
-Usually, C libraries have a specified C API, bt often not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).
+Usually, C libraries have a specified C API, but often not an ABI (e.g. they may document a "struct" as having at least these fields, but maybe more).

 * Try to be complete.
 For now some C99 constructs are not supported,